bdobyns/silver-funicular/rescue-mission/centos/How-To-Centos4-Docker-Base-Image.md

 The objective here is to build a Centos 4.4, 4.6, 4.8 or 4.9 Docker Image with a 32-bit userland.

 How I built a base linux image for several ancient distributions that are no longer supported, *and* fixed them up so that they can still `yum install` something useful.
-And got `gosu` into them.cd .
+And got `gosu` into them.

 Most of these techniques can be used for any linux image installable from an ISO, whether i386, i586, i686, x86_64.